-St. Clement School is a fully accredited International Baccalaureate World School, serving students in Kindergarten through grade 9 in the Knottwood, Summerside and Ellerslie Crossing communities, bound by 91st Street and 66th Street from 23rd Avenue south to the city limits.
+St. Clement School is a fully accredited International Baccalaureate World School, serving students in Kindergarten through grade 9 in the Knottwood area bound by 91st Street and 66th Street from 28th Avenue south to Henday.
+Junior Boundaries are South 34th ave, west of 50 st to the Henday and East of 66th Street.
 Yellow school bussing is available within our boundary areas.
 Bus service provided by Edmonton Transit from the Lakewood and Town Center terminals make the school very accessible.
 We are proud to be the south side location for the Primary and Middle Years International Baccalaureate (IB) programs.

 The IB programs are internationally recognized for their academic rigor and emphasis on helping students to become active learners, well-rounded individuals and engaged world citizens.
 We promote a strong sense of family through barbecues, dances and carnivals.
 We are committed to community and service through social justice activities and supporting local charities such as the Sign of Hope Campaign, Canadian Cancer Society and the Edmonton Christmas Bureau.
 We instill a strong sense of spirituality through our religious celebrations, regular prayer, relationships, service and partnership with our local St. Theresa's Parish.